Written by Ronald D. Moore, Frank Abatemarco, Brannon Braga, and Rene Echevarria

 Directed by Robert Scheerer

-One of the problems with the two-part season-ending cliff-hangers in Star Trek: The Next Generation was that the first half (closing one season) were usually written with no idea what would happen in the second half (opening the following season).
+One of the problems with the two-part season-ending cliff-hangers in Star Trek: The Next Generation was that the first half (closing one season) was usually written with no idea what would happen in the second half (opening the following season).
 This usually resulted in a terrific first episode building towards the climax, and a resolution that was so unsatisfying that it brings down the entire story.

 On the occasions that two-part episodes were produced within a single season, the result was quite different.
 This is the case with the fifth-season episodes Unification Part I and Unification Part II.

 In the first part of Chain of Command, Captain Picard (Patrick Stewart) is relieved of command when Starfleet Intelligence becomes aware of an incursion into Federation space by the Cardassians.
-He, along with Dr. Crusher (Gates McFadden) and the Klingon Worf (Michael Dorn) are temporarily reassigned and Captain Jellico (portrayed by Ronny Cox) given command of the Enterprise in the interim, during which it will meet with a Cardassian representative, Gul Lemec (portrayed by John Durbin).
+He, along with Dr. Crusher (Gates McFadden) and the Klingon Worf (Michael Dorn) is temporarily reassigned and Captain Jellico (portrayed by Ronny Cox) is given command of the Enterprise in the interim, during which it will meet with a Cardassian representative, Gul Lemec (portrayed by John Durbin).

 Captain Jellico is much different than Captain Picard.
 He expects different things from the crew and has differing standards.
 One style is not necessarily better than another, but they are just very different.
 The crew has a hard time with his decisions and what he is asking of them.

 Captain Picard reveals that they believe the Cardassians have developed a weapon capable of wiping out every living thing on a planet and allowing an attacker to walk in and take over all of the mechanics and facilities left behind.
 This is what they are going in to verify, and destroy – if necessary.